Zion375ao/KSP-kOS-Falcon-9-Telemetry-Display/README.md

 - **Kerbal Operating System (kOS)**

 > [!IMPORTANT]
 > - This script might break on displays other than 1080p.
 RO or RSS might also break the script.
 Otherwise, this script should function normally.
-If anything pops up, feel free to contact me on Tundra Exploration's Discord or file a an issue here.
+If anything pops up, feel free to contact me on Tundra Exploration's Discord or file an issue here.

 ## The telemetry script adds:
 - **SPEED** (KM/H)